Driving in Merri-bek

 Benefits of car sharing

 Research has found that each car share vehicle replaces up to 10 privately owned cars.
 Members of car share schemes also reduce car use by around 50%.
-Car sharing therefore helps to reduce traffic congestion, parking demand, and greenhouse gas emissions.
+Car sharing helps to reduce traffic congestion, parking demand, and greenhouse gas emissions.

 Car share providers operating in Merri-bek